directvt/vtm/readme.md

 - Horizontal scrolling
 - Rich text copy

-Basicly, it allows users to use a huge scrollback buffer with text wrapping disabled, taking advantage of horizontal scrolling within whatever text console they happen to use.

-It is noteworthy that vtm allows users to get a full-fledged terminal on those platforms where there are no terminals a priori, but there is a text console - good examples are Windows 8 or Windows Server Core like platforms with only a Command Prompt onboard.
+Thus, vtm allows users to get a full-fledged terminal on platforms that have at least a text console.
+Good examples are Windows 8 and Windows Server Core like platforms with only a Command Prompt onboard.

-The standalone terminal mode can be run by specifying the following option: `vtm -r term`.
+The standalone terminal mode can be run by specifying the `-r` option: `vtm -r term`.
 See [Command line Options](doc/command-line-options.md) for details.

 ### VT Logging for Developers

-vtm allows developers to visualize the standard input/output stream of running console applications.
-Launched with the `vtm -m` switch, vtm will log the event stream of each terminal window with the `Logs` switch enabled.
+vtm allows developers to visualize standard input/output streams.
+Launched with the `vtm -m` option, vtm will log the event stream of each terminal window with the `Logs` switch enabled.

 Important: Avoid enabling the `Logs` switch in the terminal window with the `vtm -m` process running, this may lead to recursive event logging of event logging with unpredictable results.